 Sunday Afternoon - Free Fun on the Streets:

-Transforming a car-clogged street that stretches over a few miles into one giant playground might be a child’s idea of a miracle.
-But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on March 9, 2014, the miracle happens on more than 3 miles of the Embarcardero.
-It’s the kick-off of the Sunday Streets season of 2014, which includes nine sessions in different neighborhoods through late October.
+Transforming car-clogged city streets into one giant playground might be a child’s idea of a miracle.
+But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on April 13, 2014, the miracle happens in the Tenderloin.

 Since Sunday Streets is all about a car-free existence, it naturally highlights other means of getting around.
 People are welcome to arrive on and with their bicycles, skates, scooters, strollers, roller blades and skateboards--or, of course, on foot.
-At Harry Bridges Plaza, you can register your bike with the SAFE Bikes, a program that's a partnership with the San Francisco Police Department.
-Bicycles Bicycles can be rented on-site for free, and stations provide free bike repairs and valet parking.
+At Larkin and Fulton, you can register your bike with the SAFE Bikes, a program that's a partnership with the San Francisco Police Department.
+Bicycles can be rented on-site for free, and stations provide free bike repairs.

 The Origin of Sunday Streets:

 San Francisco started Sunday Streets in 2008 to encourage people to get out, get active, mingle and see different parts of town.
 We love that we're generally ahead of the curve, but this is one idea we can’t claim as ours.
 It originated in 1976 in Bogotá, Colombia, where it was named Ciclovía (which means “bike path” in Spanish).
 Now held every Sunday, Ciclovía bans cars on more than 70 miles of streets in 20 different neighborhoods of Bogota.
 And now cities such as Tokyo and Kiev have versions of it.

 Sunday Streets runs from 11 am to 4 pm on the dates below.

 - May 4: Bayview and Dogpatch

 - June 8: Great Highway